 Zoe: [27:25] Right, exactly.
 Trying to integrate that more and push the students’ understanding of what is historical or not, and also give them a chance to create as well.
-A lot of what I’ve thought about has come from listening to you talk to those students as producers.
+A lot of what I’ve thought about has come from listening to you talk of students as producers.

-[27:42] I really like that idea not for closing where the end point is on a project but letting them have some creativity and learn some skills that is really going to be helpful.
+[27:42] I really like that idea of not foreclosing where the end point is on a project, but letting them have some creativity and learn some skills that is really going to be helpful.
 It’s a tough balance between content and skills.
 We all struggle with that, but I do think there could be a little more experimentation in the history classroom.

 [28:03] That’s where I’m really at, of wanting to try and push the boundaries and see what’s possible.
-Of course, I’m still teeing [laughs] so there’s a limit to what I can do.
-These poor students already have so many courses going on.
-Hopefully, if a Digital Humanities course going in history, that would be a really fun place to blend, looking at these methods with also trying them out and understanding them.
+Of course, I’m still TA-ing [laughs] so there’s a limit to what I can do and these poor students already have so many courses going on.
+Hopefully, if a digital humanities course starts going in history, that would be a really fun place to blend…looking at these methods with also trying them out and understanding them.